sanidhyajadaun/Python-UPES/README.md

 # **Python-UPES**

 In this repository.
-I am adding Python lab work of UPES
+I am adding Python lab work of UPES.
+It is being covered from the basics, hopefully it will help the beginners.

+#